 A visit here is another way to immerse yourself in local heritage and to expand your horizons.

-Getting In: Honolulu Museum of Art tickets are included with the Go Oahu Card.
+Getting In: Honolulu Museum of Art tickets are included with the Go Oahu pass.

 King Kamehameha Floral Parade

 Enjoy vibrant floats, talented performers, amazing musical groups, and more.
-Stick around for the festival afterwards!
+Stick around for the festival afterward!

 Getting In: The King Kamehameha Floral Celebration is free to attend.

 As you may have guessed, this delightful festival is dedicated to the fine Hawaiian art of hula dancing.
 This is the largest non-competitive hula event in the state and is an excellent opportunity to see both modern and traditional iterations of this amazing art form.

 The event is held within the grounds of the historic Iolani Palace where troupes of hula dancers perform for spectators, showcasing their talents in this traditional dance.

 You’ll enjoy spotlights on Native Hawaiian culture through crafts, games, and more.
 A great family event.

 Getting In: The Prince Lot Hula Festival is free to attend.